cms-opendata-workshop/2021-07-19-cms-open-data-workshop/README.md

 ## Creating a lesson

 In order to create a lesson, please follow the default instructions in the Carpentry's [lesson template][lesson-example] (*in particular, follow [these](https://carpentries.github.io/lesson-example/setup.html#creating-a-new-lesson) steps*).
-However, instead of copying the official [lesson example](https://github.com/carpentries/lesson-example) template, use the modified template that can be found in the [styles](https://github.com/cms-opendata-workshop/styles) repository of the current organization.
-The latter repository is a fork of the original template but contains all the CMS-related modifications that align with the current workshop event.
+However, instead of copying the official [lesson example](https://github.com/carpentries/lesson-example) template, use our [modified template](https://github.com/cms-opendata-workshop/styles).
+The latter template is a fork of the original template but contains all the CMS-related modifications that align with the current workshop event.
 Please, do not forget to test it [locally](#working-locally) first.

 ## Working locally